2016 Formula One World Championship

 The 2016 FIA Formula One World Championship was the 70th season of the Fédération Internationale de l'Automobile (FIA)'s Formula One motor racing.
 It featured the 67th Formula One World Championship, a motor racing championship for Formula One cars which is recognised by the sport's governing body, the FIA, as the highest class of competition for open-wheel racing cars.
-Teams and drivers took part in twenty-one Grands Prix—making for the longest season in the sport's history—starting in Australia on 20 March and finishing in Abu Dhabi on 27 November as they competed for the World Drivers' and World Constructors' championships.
+Teams and drivers took part in twenty-one Grands Prix—making for the longest season in the sport's history to that point—starting in Australia on 20 March and finishing in Abu Dhabi on 27 November as they competed for the World Drivers' and World Constructors' championships.

 The 2016 season saw the grid expand to twenty-two cars with the addition of the Haas F1 Team entry.
 Renault returned to the sport as a constructor after a four-year absence following their takeover of Lotus prior to the start of the season.
 The calendar similarly expanded, with the return of the German Grand Prix.
 The European Grand Prix was also revived, with the event visiting a new circuit in Azerbaijan's capital city, Baku.